Be optimistic about Brazil, says Blatter

 HONG KONG FIFA president Sepp Blatter has encouraged fans to be optimistic that the World Cup in Brazil will be a success, amid growing concerns over security and public unrest as workers scramble to finish stadiums on time.

-The Swiss said similar public skepticism had accompanied preparations for previous World Cups and yet the tournaments had proved to be successes, despite not all the work being finished.
+The Swiss said similar public scepticism had accompanied preparations for previous World Cups and yet the tournaments had proved to be successes, despite not all the work being finished.

 "It is my 10th World Cup... and I can tell you I have never seen a World Cup that everything is ready, completely ready before the kick-off," Blatter told reporters in Hong Kong on Thursday.